BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 The calculator is an aid, not a prediction tool.
 It may provide only an indicative picture.

 These calculators work using the simple interest formula.
-You input the principal amount, the rate of interest, and the time period, and the calculator instantly gives you the interest amount.
+You input the principal amount, the rate of interest, and the investment period, and the calculator instantly gives you the interest amount.
 Many of them also show the total maturity value — i.e., the amount you will earn or repay at the end of the tenure.
 The idea is to make calculations less tedious and more accurate, especially when comparing different options.

 Here’s a breakdown of the process.